Skip to main content

 arrow blue right bubble Create Milestone chart with 3 steps by a handy tool

-If you usually need to create the milestone chart or other complex charts, you can try Kutools for Excel, with its Chart groups, which contains multiple usually used complex charts including milstone chart, only need 3 steps to complite to create a chart.
+If you usually need to create the milestone chart or other complex charts, you can try Kutools for Excel, with its Chart groups, which contains multiple usually used complex charts including milstone chart, only requires 3 steps to complete a chart.

 After free installing Kutools for Excel, please do as below: